verylateval/SchoolCafe-MealViewer/README.md

 `schoolId`

-- To find your school ID go to [MealViewer](https://schools.mealviewer.com/), search for your school and click on it.
+- To find your school ID go to <a href="https://schools.mealviewer.com/" target="_blank">MealViewer</a>, search for your school and click on it.

 - The url will look like `https://schools.mealviewer.com/school/YourSchoolID`